Judicial review of the detention order

 This remedy, which allows detainees to challenge the lawfulness of their detention in terms of the ECHR and the Constitution of Malta, has failed the Article 5(4) ECHR test for detained persons as, although it is clearly judicial, it is far from speedy.

-In addition to the length of time for the delivery of judgments, Constitutional proceedings are virtually inaccessible to detainees as in practice most asylum-seekers do not have access to a lawyer who could file a court case on their behalf.
-In fact, to date most cases have been filed by lawyers working in collaboration with NGOs assisting asylum-seekers.
+In addition to the length of time for the delivery of judgments, Constitutional proceedings are virtually inaccessible to detainees as in practice most do not have access to a lawyer who could file a court case on their behalf.
+In fact, to date most cases have been filed by lawyers working with NGOs.
 In such cases there is no waiver of court fees, as there would be if the applicant had been granted the benefit of legal aid.

 This remedy is deemed to be an effective one for persons who, at the time of the Court application, are no longer detained and wish to obtain a judicial pronouncement on their detention experience.